 - It has limited training, educational and research content

 FinmaxFX is an online stockbroker specializing in Share CFDs.
-The broker provides you with a highly versatile trading platform on which you can access different global markets and over 400 asset classes.
-These include over 250 stocks drawn different stock exchanges from all over the world.
+The broker provides you with a highly versatile trading platform on which you can access different global markets and over 400 classes.
+These include over 250 stocks and shares drawn different exchanges from all over the world.
 It features such international brands as Amazon, Apple, Alibaba, Barclay, and even Tesla Motors.

 - Hosts a wide range of stock and share indexes, 250+, including all popular shares for international brands

-- The accounts are hosted on a highly versatile MT5 platform that’s available as web trader and desktop/mobile apps
+- The share dealing accounts are hosted on a highly versatile MT5 platform that’s available as web trader and desktop/mobile apps

 - Trader account registration is easy and straightforward